Grilling takes bacon wrapped jalapeño poppers, a.k.a. ABTs, to a whole new level of deliciousness.

 Grilled Jalapeño Poppers Recipe

-A cheesy appetizer with a kick, this easy recipe is sure to please, and the smoked version is better than the fried version.
+A cheesy appetizer with a kick, this easy recipe is sure to please, and the smoked and grilled versions are better than the fried version.
 This appetizer is a big hit with people who like a little bit of heat in their food, but you can remove most of the heat to accommodate wimps if you wish.

 Course.
 Appetizer.
 Side Dish.
 Snack.
 Vegetable.